agrc/gis.utah.gov/about/policy/metadata/index.md

 title: Basic Metadata Guidelines
 categories: []
 ---
-By some accounts, no one in their right mind could claim to enjoy geospatial metadata.
+By some accounts, no one would claim to enjoy creating geospatial metadata.
 But that doesn't mean it should be hard.
 And while it might not be fun, there is no doubt that good metadata is extremely useful.

 On this page we have tried to make it easy for those contributing data to Utah's State Geographic Information Database (SGID) to provide at least the basic set of metadata elements that we would like to see available for all SGID data.

-We recommended that you begin by using AGRC's [metadata questionnaire form](https://docs.google.com/forms/d/1u7gwdmRN-83Kh5zizi-kHRObeoNyaakM3scPkLT3zKY/edit).
-Our goal with this form is to make the process more conversational.
-And best yet, after you submit your responses, we will take care of the remaining details.
+When creating or updating SGID metadata, we recommended that you use AGRC's [metadata questionnaire form](https://docs.google.com/forms/d/1u7gwdmRN-83Kh5zizi-kHRObeoNyaakM3scPkLT3zKY/edit).
+We created this form to make the process more enjoyable and conversational.
+It's designed to cover all the elements described below -and best of all- after you submit your responses, your portion of the process is done.
+AGRC, in collaboration with the DTS editor, will handle the remaining details.

 ### Basic SGID Metadata
 {: .text-left}